Find parking at each of our campuses

 Instructions for paying infringements are noted on the reverse side on the parking infringement notice.

-All requests for review are handled by Bartels, Taylor and Associates on behalf of Deakin University.
+All requests for review are facilitated by Bartels, Taylor and Associates on behalf of Deakin University.

-To lodge an appeal for internal review, visit https://www.btainfringements.com/appeals and Deakin University as the Agency Name.
+To lodge a request for internal review, visit https://www.btainfringements.com/reviews and note Deakin University as the Agency Name.

 Written requests are also accepted and must include full particulars of the infringement, your name and address and are to be sent to: